cofx22/blog/posts/dependency-injection-and-protocols-in-clojure.md

 Luckily, we can pretend that we want to replace the function `domain/update-gift!` with a function that uses a completely different method to persist gifts.
 That's not something you would do with `with-redefs`.

-Let's look at the (spoiler alert) naive approach were we introduce a parameter to inject the function `domain/update-gift!` directly as a function.
+Let's look at the (spoiler alert) naive approach where we introduce a parameter to inject the function `domain/update-gift!` directly as a function.

 ```clojure
 (defn update-gift [{:keys [datasource update-gift!]} request]